any-docs/css/content/reference/properties/timeline-scope/index.md

 }
 ```

-Next, we give the animated element some rudimentary styles and apply an animation to it using the {{cssxref("animation")}} shorthand property.
-We set the {{cssxref("animation-timeline")}} to the named scroll timeline: `--my-scroller`.
+Next, we give the animated element some rudimentary styles and apply an animation to it using the `animation` shorthand property.
+We set the `animation-timeline` to the named scroll timeline: `--my-scroller`.
 To reiterate, animating the element based on the scroll progress of it's cousin element is only possible because we set `timeline-scope` on a mutual ancestor; the animated element is **not** a descendant of the scrolling element.

 ```css
 .box {